Who we are.

 Our membership is made up of Animal Control Officers (ACO) and Animal Shelter teams in the Commonwealth of Kentucky charged with the statutory responsibility of providing animal services to our respective jurisdictions for the sake of public health and safety.

-Vice President – Director, Hardin County Animal Control
+Vice President – Director, Anderson County Animal Control

 Treasurer – Director, Campbell County Animal Shelter

-Secretary – Animal Control Officer Northern Kentucky Animal Control
+Secretary – Animal Control Officer Anderson County Animal Control

 Past President – Director, Boone County Animal Care and Control